When

 Why?

-Because the dental palette was wide enough to accommidate... because
+Because the dental palette was wide enough to accommodate... because

 the body got what it needed in its developmental stages... from a